5outh/textlunky/notes.md

 Need a way to validate user commands.
 For example, players can't go up unless there is a rope/ladder in the room or if they have a jetpack (or climbing gloves and aren't in the center of the room)...etc.

 Need a way to select entities based on id values

+## Sunday, February 16th

+Some actions are passive and shouldn't pass a round.
+For example, examining your character stats.
+This makes it useful to have `stepGame` wrapped in a `Process`.